The California Eviction Process: Your Complete Guide

 During the Covid-19 pandemic, special protections may apply, and you may have access to additional sources of assistance.
 As of this writing, California state protections against eviction are scheduled to end on January 31.
 However, these orders may be extended as the pandemic continues.
 Los Angeles County has extended it’s moratorium on residential evictions through February 28, 2021.
 And, the Centers for Disease Control and Prevention (CDC) order limiting residential evictions nationwide has been extended until March 31, 2021.

 However, each of these protections requires some affirmative action on the part of the tenant.
-For instance, the CDC order requires the tenant to provide the landlord with a certification regarding inability to pay and efforts to make partial payments.
+For instance, the CDC order requires the tenant to provide the landlord with a regarding inability to pay and efforts to make partial payments.
 To take advantage of the protection offered by the Los Angeles County order, the tenant must comply with the requirements of the statewide order with regard to any amounts due through January 31, 2021.

 It’s also important to note that even if you do everything right, some landlords may attempt eviction.
 Don’t assume that you are safe because you completed and delivered the appropriate certification.
 If you receive an eviction notice, contact your landlord immediately and remind them that you are protected by the order and have submitted the necessary certifications.
 If you are served with notice of an eviction lawsuit, you must respond to the lawsuit to assert your rights under the orders.